ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 > commonly used quantifiers are ∀ (`$\forall$`) and ∃ (`$\exists$`).

 They are also called *universal quantifier* and *existential quantifier*.
-In Pyerk they can be expressed via
+In Pyirk they can be expressed via

 - [Qualifiers](sec_qualifiers).
 In particular (defined in module `builtin_entities`):
     - `univ_quant = QualifierFactory(R44["is universally quantified"])`